 The C++ standard currently specifies that all pointers to an object become invalid at the end of its lifetime.
 This lifetime-end pointer zap semantics permits some additional diagnostics and optimizations, some deployed and some hypothetical, but it is not consistent with long-standing usage, especially for a range of concurrent and sequential algorithms that rely on loads, stores, equality comparisons, and even dereferencing of such pointers.
-This paper presents one of these algorithms and discusses some possible resolutions, ranging from retaining the status quo to completely eliminating lifetime-end pointer zap.
+This paper presents one of these algorithms and discusses some possible resolutions, ranging from retaining the status quo to complete elimination not only of lifetime-end pointer zap, but of provenance as well.